University of Turin, Italy

 Co-Supervisor: Prof. Marco de Andrea

-Moreover these findings may shed light on the role of HCMV in the pathogenesis of ADs and provide possible medical interventions for their treatment.
+These findings may shed light on the contribution of infection with HCMV to the pathogenesis of AIDs and provide possible medical interventions in their treatment.